Asking forgiveness from our animals assumes we did something wrong, doesn’t it? Boy, that’s a vulnerable spot to be in.

 Do you need more patience?
 Is there a way of lightening up over behaviors that aren’t life threatening?

-If you’re stuck in anger and frustration, write them a love letter so you can remember what you find delightful about them and you can start feeling the love and affection again.
+If you’re stuck in anger and frustration, remember what you find delightful about them. it can help you can start feeling the love and affection again.
+You can write them a love letter or just tell them out loud.

 Practice bringing that love and affection into your life more often.